zeusdeux/__proto__-chain-demystified/README.md

 ##How to run it?

-- Copy paste contents of `runme.js` in your browser console (preferable Chrome)
+- Copy paste contents of `runme.js` in your browser console (preferably Chrome)